BenjaminRoith/blog_posts/README.md

 ![Nathalie Miebach](images/Miebach1.png?raw=true "Nathalie Miebach")
 ![Nathalie Miebach](images/Miebach2.png?raw=true "Nathalie Miebach")

 It is undeniable that the artistic impulse which drives Nathalie Miebach’s craft is radically singular.
 Extracting incredibly complex sets of data from severe storms, hurricanes, and similarly seismic events across the globe, Miebach appeals towards meteorological sources for her artistic inspiration, converting such data into incredibly elaborate visualized sculptures constructed from a chaotic combination of materials which largely consists of an evocative combination between vibrantly coloured beads and wicker materials.
 Based upon such meteorological properties as wind speeds, weather temperatures, and water patterns, Miebach’s sculptures also serve the role of visual accompaniment to a string quartet whose performances aim to match the ferocious intensity of such events.
-Changing Waters – exhibited at the Fitchburg Art Museum from March to June of 2015 – is specifically concerned with the oceanic interactions which unfold within the Gulf of Maine with the ambition of exploring the seasonal variations of marine life across the region.
+'Changing Waters' – exhibited at the Fitchburg Art Museum from March to June of 2015 – is specifically concerned with the oceanic interactions which unfold within the Gulf of Maine with the ambition of exploring the seasonal variations of marine life across the region.
 Relying upon a combination between marine and atmospheric data, Miebach successfully evokes the chaotic sprawl of the variety of distinct ecosystems which populate the region, and their biological, chemical, and geophysical relationships toward the specific weather patterns which surround them.

 [Here's a link to the piece](http://nathaliemiebach.com/waters20.html)